A heroin overdose silences Handsome Ned before he reaches his 30th birthday.

 I am alone on Christmas day.
 There is no food in the apartment and no grocery stores are open.
 I go for a walk in the drizzle and manage to find a convenience store where I can buy a tin of tuna.
 On the way back home I see a woman leaving a house with a coat draped over her arm, her hands held out indicating wet nail polish.
 Tears are streaming down her face.

 “She did crosswords like… let me tell you, she would do five crossword puzzles a day.
 Now, she may be cognizant of her surroundings but she can’t talk to you.
 She’s locked in her body.”

-The police will not allow us to leave for work as there is an incident across the street.
+The police will not allow anyone on the street to leave for work as there is an incident in one of the houses.
 Shots have been fired.
 The cellist dares to peer out the front window but not before putting a spaghetti pot over her head.

 I have just returned from Geneva and I have Swiss chocolates for my co-workers.
 I go to the office on Sunday to distribute the chocolates.
 The Executive Director’s door is closed.
 I decide to open the door and leave a chocolate on her desk but when I open the door I startle her.
 She rises awkwardly from the floor.

 Lee’s Palace is dimly lit by multi-coloured orbs that hang from the ceiling.
-He walks across the floor to speak to me.
+A young man walks across the floor to speak to me.
 “My name is Greg.
 Are you here for the break dance competition?”

-In his younger years he finds solace watching old men play lawn bowling on the immaculate green.
+In his younger years Scott found solace watching old men play lawn bowling on the immaculate green, the orbs arranging themselves in random patterns.
 Now an old man himself he finds pain and confusion at every turn.